khamis9/EternalUs/README.md

 ## 📱 Mobile Optimization

-The website is fully optimized for mobile devices, especially iPhone 8 Plus:
+The website is fully optimized for mobile devices:

 - Responsive design that works on all screen sizes
 - Touch-friendly interface